frankkn/NYCU_DLP/readme.md

 (2023 Summer NYCU Deep learning and pracice)

 ## Notice
-If you want to run each code, please open .ipynb file in each Lab folder.
+If you want to run each code, please open .ipynb or .py file in each Lab folder.

 ## Lab1: Back propagation
 Implement simple neural networks with forwarding pass and backpropagation using two hidden layers.